-Ben is an Associate Solicitor in the Accident Claims department at Bolt Burdon Kemp.
+Ben is a Senior Associate Solicitor in the Accident Claims department at Bolt Burdon Kemp.
 He joined the firm as a newly qualified solicitor in September 2013.
 Since then he has developed considerable expertise in personal injury claims.

 Ben specialises in accident claims, in particular those involving road traffic accidents and accidents at work.
 Ben represents both adults and children, all of whom have suffered life-changing injuries.
 Ben has a keen interest in acting for those who have sustained multiple orthopaedic injuries and amputations.
 He also handles fatal accident claims and in recent times has taken on claims involving e-scooters.

 Since joining Bolt Burdon Kemp, Ben has secured a large number of settlements.
 Notable cases that he has worked on include:

 - Representing a gentleman who was severely injured in a motorcycle accident.
 After undergoing in excess of 25 operations in an effort to save his injured leg, Ben’s client and his surgeons made the decision to amputate.
 The client went on to make an excellent recovery with the use of prosthetics.
 A settlement in excess of £2.5 million was agreed at a meeting with the Defendant’s representatives.

 - Acting for a caretaker of a church who fell 20 feet from a ladder.
 The gentleman suffered significant and multiple fractures to both legs.
 An external cage was fitted to his lower left leg, his left ankle was fused and plates and screws were inserted into his right foot.
 Ben secured interim payments and case management support for his client before ultimately achieving a settlement of £560,000.